Enry99/xsorb/README.md

 `xsorb -h` or `xsorb --help`

 The program requires two input files containing the (optimized) structures of the molecule and the slab that the user wants to study.
-All the options needed to generate the adsorption configurations and the computational parameters must be included in a 'settings.in' file, a template of whihc is provided in the main folder of this repository.
+All the options needed to generate the adsorption configurations and the computational parameters must be included in a 'settings.in' file, a template of which is provided in the main folder of this repository.
 Two versions are present: one with all the parameters, each with a brief description, and another, called 'settings_minimal.in', with only the mandatory options.

 ## Main workflow